 The Law on 90-day IRP Driving Prohibitions

 We maintain an extensive library of 90-day Immediate Roadside Prohibition review decisions as well as calibration and service records for breathalyzers from around BC.
-We succeed in most 90-day IRP cases.
+We have succeeded in a remarkable number of 90-day IRP cases.
 Here are some of the reasons:

 - The evidence does not establish that the person blew a Fail or refused to provide a sample to a device.